mrhan1993/Fooocus-API/README.md

 All the generation api support async process by pass parameter `async_process` to true.
 And then use query job api to retrieve progress and generation results.

+Break changes from v0.3.26

+- The `job_id` field from `Query Job` and `Query Job Queue Info` apis change type to str.
+It's an uuid now, which will avoid conflict between each startup.

 Break changes from v0.3.25

 - Removed cli argument `disable-private-log`.
 You can use Fooocus's `--disable-image-log` for the same purpose.